-Will It Fit?
+First – Will It Fit?

-There’s a good reason for the racks standard 84″ height, commercial racks are tall, you would need a nine foot ceiling to fit a commercial gym rack in to your house and not many of us are lucky enough to have 9ft ceiling height, so you will be happy to know the Powertec power rack fits under ceilings of 7.5 foot will a little room to spare, making the rack a comfortable fit for most garages and basements.
+You would need a nine-foot ceiling to fit a commercial gym rack into your house, and not many of us are lucky enough to have 9ft ceiling height.
+You will be happy to hear the Powertec power rack fits under ceilings of 7.5ft will a little room to spare.

-Dimensions: 50.8 L x 50.6 W x 84 H inches
+Product dimensions – 50.8 L x 50.6 W x 84 H inches

-Heavy duty powder coated 2 1/2″ tubing
+Frame – Heavy duty powder coated 2 1/2″ tubing

 Gravity lock safety catches

 The weight of an empty rack, in general, provides us with a big clue to the stability and overall ruggedness of the rack.
-Wide racks that are deep and tall with large frame gauges will weigh the most.
+Wide racks that are deep and tall with heavy frame gauges will weigh the most.

 Dip Bars/Numbered Posts

-400lb max weight capacity on the pull-up and chin-up bars should easily be enough for most weightlifters, there have been a few minor reports of a slight wobble when doing chin-ups but nothing serious enough to be off-putting.
+400lb max weight capacity on the pull-up and chin-up bars should easily be enough for most weightlifters.
+There have been a few minor reports of a slight wobble when doing chin-ups but nothing serious enough to be off-putting.

 Racks with hole spacing of 2″ or less have lots of holes, the good kind we need…and it really helps if these holes have been numbered, it lets you quickly adjust the safety rods and note down the number of the holes in a log if you have one, saves a ton of time counting the correct number of holes on each upright.

 Weight plate storage horns – The storage horns fit the rack using Powertec’s innovative gravity locking system, well worth a look if you want to save some space on your gym floor and easily accessible to the bar on the rack.
 Comes in a set of two. (when loaded add extra weight and stability to rack)

 Step up plate attachment – The step up attachment allows you to perform exercises such as Glute-Ham Raises, Step-Up Plate Depth Romanian Deadlifts, Incline Sit-ups; a versatile attachment that you can adjust to different heights depending on your needs.

 Rope strength ring attachments – Allow for strength bands and exercise ropes, you can attach and adjust at various height on the power rack uprights, also available are anchor attachments for strength bands, these can be attached to the base of the power rack.

-Do I Need The Powertec Pulley System?
+Do I Need The Powertec Power Rack Lat Pulldown?

-The folk at Powertec also offer you the option of a pulley type system with this rack, if you have the extra cash it might be worth it, the reason being there are many exercises you can do with a pulley system that you can not do with free weights.
-But yes it is expensive and no it’s not a necessity but…
+The folk at Powertec also offer you the option of a pulley type system with this rack.
+If you have the extra cash, it might be worth it, the reason being there are many exercises you can do with a pulley system that you can not do with free weights.
+But yes it is expensive, and no, it’s not a necessity but…

 Updated solid steel construction, capable of holding a max capacity of 1000lb